 Covering a massive area of 4400sq. kilometers, this stunning and picturesque place is one of the prime attractions of Ladakh in the state of Jammu.
 The place in question is Hemis National Park named after the popular Hemis Monastery and is a marvelous place to quench the thirst for the wanderlust in you and to behold the exquisiteness of the bounties of nature.
 Some of the very rare species of wildlife and their exquisite beauty are the reason for their global popularity.
 The geographical location of the park is beside the west bank of the Indus River which is the main source of water for the wildlife.

 Crowned with the status of the largest national park in South Asia, Hemis National Park is home to one of the rarest and endangered species of wildlife which is the snow leopard.
 Established in the year 1987 as a national park, the total area of the park was 3350sq. km initially, which was later on increased to 4400sq. km in 1990.
 The area is known for its unique biodiversity and is a protected home for many threatened animals such as leopards, Asiatic Ibex, Tibetan Wolf, Red Fox, etc. The national is also visited by a number of visitors for its scenic beauty and thrilling trekking expeditions.
 Lofty mountains and alpine forests of juniper and subalpine dry birch make it a treat for the eyes of the beholder.
-The Stok Kangri peak is located in the premises of the park which enhances the exquisiteness of the already stunning view.
+The Stok Kangri peak is in the premises of the park which enhances the exquisiteness of the already stunning view.
+The landscape of Hemis National Park is divided into three main habitats: -The mountainous region which experiences heavy rainfall with scarce vegetation and flora.
+Tall peaks around the national park extending from 5000m-6000m above sea level makes a great snow-clad mountain view. -The rain shadow region which consists of rocky, rough terrain with sparse rainfall, though small shrubs and small trees are still seen here. -The area here thriving around the stream and is rich in vegetation with numerous birds flocking near the water.

-The park can be explored through trekking or you can just camp at one place and admire the peacefulness and solitude of the park.
+The park can be explored through trekking, or you can just camp at one place and admire the peacefulness and solitude of the park.
 The 400-year-old Hemis Monastery is also located within the park which is the wealthiest monastery of Ladakh and is also the largest monastic institution.
+The confluence of Indus and Zanskar rivers acts as a boundary for the park and is a refreshing sight for the viewer.
+It also consists of the catchment area of Markha, Sumdah, and Rumbak, and some part of the Zanskar Range.
 A trip to this monastery will add to the thrilling experience which you will never forget for the years to come.

 Hemis National Park does not experience much downpour throughout the year, as it located in the rain shadow area of the Himalayas.
 Hence, the park is dotted with dry forests, with Fir being present in the lower altitudes.
 The dominant tree species are Alpine, and Steppe with its lower areas being dominated by plant species which require very less moisture including Juniper, Fir, and Dry Birch.
 The park also inhabits various rare and endangered medicinal plants.